mislav/hanna/README.markdown

 This will make RDoc always use Hanna unless it is explicitly overridden.

+## Integrating with RubyGems

-Another neat trick is to put the following line in your .gemrc:
+Another neat trick is to put the following line in your .gemrc, this will make RubyGems use Hanna for all rdoc generation:

     rdoc: -f hanna

 This will make RubyGems use Hanna when generating documentation for installed gems.

 ### Rake task